rtayek/play/readme.txt

 	System.out.println("toString; "+play.toString());
 	System.out.println("csv result; "+result.toString(play.arguments()));

-added ticker to Play, so we now have ticker and filename. added  toString to csv class. got oCSVLine()) and result to be identical. fixed bug in sort logic
+added ticker to Play, so we now have ticker and filename. added  toString to csv class. got oCSVLine()) and result to be (almost) identical. fixed bug in sort logic. added random with very small variance instead of elapsed time.